The Golden Rule

 Ego-lifting is the term used to describe someone who is prioritizing heavy weight ahead of factors that are more important (e.g., safety and efficiency).
 It’s most commonly associated with poor movement patterns, altered range of motion, poorly proportioned muscle growth, difficulties with developing muscle shape, or in the worst case, injuries and other physical ailments.

-Check your ego at the door when you enter the gym; bodybuilding is not a competition of weight lifted.
+Check your ego at the door when you enter the gym; building a masterpiece physique is not a competition of weight lifted.
 If comparing strength is something you care to do, try powerlifting, Olympic lifting, or strong (wo)man competitions.

 The Golden Rule: Alli Zajac